chrisbradleyy/LeDataSciFi.github.io/assignments/asgn06.md

     - Interpret  <img src="https://render.githubusercontent.com/render/math?math=\beta_2">, focusing on how it relates to the interpretation of the credit score variable.
     - Why did the credit score coefficient change so much?

-3. If you were trying to improve the R2, how might you transform the credit score variable?
+3. If you were trying to improve the R2 of model 2A, how might you transform the credit score variable?
 Try at least one!
 How did the R2s change?
 4. Regression \#2: Estimate both of these models:

     **Model 4A**: <img src="https://render.githubusercontent.com/render/math?math=r_{i,t} = \alpha %2B \beta_0 * Year %2B u_{i,t}">